cacontos/HW1-case-study/README.md

 * What technologies would this additional product or service utilize?

+  The technologies used in creating UITs are proprietary and not publicly avaiable.

 * Why are these technologies appropriate for your solution?

+  N/A

 ---